BaranBey1331/VoLang/LINGUIST_PR_GUIDE.md

-GitHub Linguist Submission Guide for VoLang
+GitHub Linguist Submission Guide
-To officially add VoLang to GitHub's language statistics (the language bar on repositories), we must submit a Pull Request to the github-linguist/linguist repository.
+This document outlines the steps required to officially add VoLang to GitHub's language statistics (via the github-linguist/linguist repository).
-📋 Prerequisites Checklist
+📋 Official Requirements
-GitHub has strict rules before they accept a new language:
+According to the Linguist CONTRIBUTING.md, a language must meet these strict criteria before a PR can be accepted:
- * [ ] Usage: VoLang must be used in at least 200 unique GitHub repositories.
-(We need to build a community first!)
+ * In-the-wild Usage: VoLang must be used in hundreds of unique, non-fork repositories on GitHub.
- * [ ] TextMate Grammar: We need to create a VoLang.tmLanguage.json file that defines how to highlight VoLang syntax.
- * [ ] File Extensions: We must lock in our primary extensions (.vo, .vol).
+ * TextMate Grammar: We must provide a valid TextMate grammar (.tmLanguage.json or .cson) for syntax highlighting.
+ * Open Source License: The grammar repository and VoLang itself must have an OSI-approved license (e.g., MIT).
-📝 Changes to make in the Linguist Repo
+📝 Steps to Submit
-When we open the PR to GitHub, we will need to modify their languages.yml file with this exact block:
+Once we reach the usage threshold, we will fork github-linguist/linguist and make the following changes:
+ * Add our TextMate grammar repository as a submodule in vendor/grammars/.
+ * Update languages.yml with the following block:
+ *
 VoLang:
   type: programming
   color: "#FF4500"